blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ***

-> ⚠️ The following guide assumes your have already completed the following 3 steps.
-If not please do them first and return here when done.
+> ⚠️ The following guide assumes you have already completed the following 3 steps.
+If not please do them first and return here when you done.
 >
 > - [x] 1.
 Complete the [Quick Start](../002-quick-start-overview) guide.
 > - [x] 2.
 [Create Start Up Serivce](../003-create-start-up-service)